fd5788/Svelto.Tasks.Examples.MillionPoints/README.md

 # Svelto.Tasks.MillionPoints

 Another show off of svelto.tasks multithreading capabilities.
 Melt down your CPU cores transforming 1 million particles on the CPU.This demo has been very useful to profile and tune Svelto.Tasks.
 Forked from the original Compute Shader version https://github.com/TaroTokui/MillionPoints.
+Now with unity jobs system comparison.

 * **ComputeShadersKernel**: original version
 * **SveltoCPUKernel**: Svelto CPU version